 No products in the cart.

-Did you know that the String of pearls is popular among gardeners because it’s a low-maintenance plant?
-For a beginner like you, this is the perfect plant!
+Did you know that the String of pearls is popular among gardeners because of its gorgeous, pearl-like leaves that hang like a curtain of beads?

 The green “pearls” that hang from the stems of this succulent plant are the main attraction.
 You can easily recognize this plant because of its small, irregularly shaped pods.
 Another exciting feature of this beauty is that their ‘pearls’ are made to store a lot of water.